Fergus Greer: Photography

+Tate Britain have recently acquired 5 of Greer's photographs of Leigh Bowery and these will feature in their upcoming exhibition, "The 90s: Fashion and Art", which opens on 8th October 2026.

 Psychotherapy

 As a continuation of his interest in the human condition and his search for the "truth" while making photographic portraits, Greer trained as an adult psychotherapist at The Westminster Pastoral Foundation between 2010 and 2015.
 Since 2012 he has worked as a psychotherapist for the NHS, firstly in Hackney and then at Guys Hospital, London.

 In 2015, Greer co-founded The Courtyard Garden Clinic and The Ebury Practice in London, from where he practices privately.